vyshnovka/athens-maze/README.md

 # Theseus and the Minotaur

-This is a puzzle/maze game implemented in Unity from scratch.
+This is a puzzle/maze game implemented in Unity.

+The idea is to get Theseus to the exit without him being caught by the Minotaur.
+For each move that Theseus makes, the Minotaur makes two moves.
+The Minotaur always tries to get closer to Theseus, but prefers horizontal move over vertical.

 ## Tools